espressif/esp-idf/docs/en/api-guides/tools/idf-docker-image.rst

 - ``IDF_CLONE_SHALLOW``: If this argument is set to a non-empty value, ``--depth=1 --shallow-submodules`` arguments are be used when performing ``git clone``.
 This significantly reduces the amount of data downloaded and the size of the resulting Docker image.
 However, if switching to a different branch in such a "shallow" repository is necessary, an additional ``git fetch origin <branch>`` command must be executed first.
 - ``IDF_INSTALL_TARGETS``: Comma-separated list of ESP-IDF targets to install toolchains for, or ``all`` to install toolchains for all targets.
 Selecting specific targets reduces the amount of data downloaded and the size of the resulting Docker image.
 The default is ``all``.

 To use these arguments, pass them via the ``--build-arg`` command line option.
-For example, the following command builds a Docker image with a shallow clone of ESP-IDF v4.4.1 and tools for ESP32-C3 only：
+For example, the following command builds a Docker image with a shallow clone of ESP-IDF v4.4.1 and tools for ESP32-C3 only:

 .. code-block:: bash